Leogendra/Pixels-Visualiser/DOCS.md

 More settings:
 Open the additional settings panel by clicking the "Settings" button.
 - `Show percentage`: display how often each word appears as a percentage (instead of a count) of total days in the selected period. /!\ If you word is used twice a day, it counts as 2 occurrences, so you can have words with more than 100%.
-- [TODO] Limit to one per day: only count a word once per day, even if it appears multiple times in the same note.
-The resulting percentage will then reflect the number of days the word appeared in, not the total number of occurrences.
+- `Count unique days`: only count a word once per day, even if it appears multiple times in the same note.
+The resulting count will reflect the number of days the word appeared in, not the total number of occurrences.
 - `Order by score`: sort words by average score instead of frequency.
 - `Number of words`: limit how many words are shown in the list.
 - `Stopwords`: you can choose a stopword language to add common words to ignore.
 You can remove stopwords from this list, or add your own custom stopwords. /!\ Remember that changing the stopword language will reset the "Default stopwords" list.